Rep. Seth Moulton invokes age in launching Democratic primary challenge against Sen. Ed Markey of Massachusetts

 “Democrats have failed to stop Donald Trump’s harmful, racist agenda,” Moulton says in his campaign launch video.
 “The next generation will keep paying the cost if we don’t change course.
 This isn’t a fight we can put off for another six years.
 The future we all believe in is on the line.
 We’re in a crisis.
 And with everything we learned in the last election, I just don’t believe Senator Markey should be running for another six-year term at 80 years old.”

-Markey was a longtime member of the House before being appointed to an open Senate seat in 2013.
+Markey was a longtime member of the House before winning a special election for what had been John Kerry’s Senate seat in 2013.
 He won a full term the following year, and then another in 2020 despite a primary challenge from then-Rep. Joe Kennedy III – the first time a member of the Kennedy dynasty had ever lost in the state.
 In that race, Markey was embraced by Rep. Alexandria Ocasio-Cortez of New York for their collaboration on the Green New Deal and was suddenly turned into a hero of that wing of the party.

 Other Massachusetts politicians considered taking on Markey this year, with several looking at internal polling showing him vulnerable in the solidly Democratic state where the primary winner would be heavily favored to win the seat.
 Fellow Rep. Ayanna Pressley has also been rumored to be looking at a possible run.

-Note: CORRECTION: An earlier version of this article incorrectly stated that Ed Markey had initially been appointed to his seat.